SmartBear/zephyr-for-jira-examples/pytest-example/README.md

 pytest --junitxml=output/junitxml_report.xml
 ```

 The command line above will execute the pytest tests and generate the JUnit XML results file `output/junitxml_report.xml`.
-Then, this file containing the test results can be uploaded to Zephyr Scale using the following API endpoint: [`POST /automations/executions/junit`](https://support.smartbear.com/zephyr-scale-cloud/api-docs/#operation/createJUnitExecutions) and to Zephyr Squad using the following API endpoint: [`POST /automations/executions/junit`](https://smartbear.portal.swaggerhub.com/zephyr-squad/default/zephyr-zquad-cloud-api-2#/Automations/createJUnitExecutions).
+Then, this file containing the test results can be uploaded to Zephyr using the following API endpoint: [`POST /automations/executions/junit`](https://support.smartbear.com/zephyr-scale-cloud/api-docs/#operation/createJUnitExecutions) and to Zephyr Essential using the following API endpoint: [`POST /automations/executions/junit`](https://smartbear.portal.swaggerhub.com/zephyr-squad/default/zephyr-zquad-cloud-api-2#/Automations/createJUnitExecutions).

 The above mentioned API accepts either a single XML file as well as a .zip file containing multiple XML files.
-The POST request will create a new test cycle in Zephyr Scale or Zephyr Squad containing the results and will respond with the key of the created test cycle.
+The POST request will create a new test cycle in Zephyr containing the results and will respond with the key of the created test cycle.

 ### Naming conventions